-Next, remove the tins from the oven and immediately place your eggs in a large bowl of ice water to cool for 2 minutes.
+Next, remove the tins from the oven and immediately place your eggs in a large bowl of ice water to cool for no more than 2 minutes.

 NOTE: if you won’t be eating your hard boiled eggs today today, you can place the tin–eggs and all–into the refrigerator for the next day.
 (Cooking Tip: Be sure to place a pot holder or thick towel underneath the tin, because it will be hot and could damage your refrigerator or crack a shelf.)

 You might notice some “burn” marks on the eggs.
 That is normal and won’t hurt you or the taste of these eggs.

 Some die-hard fans of this method have come up with some interesting ideas to stop this from happening, like placing eggs in silicon muffin tins, adding a bit of aluminum foil to the base of each muffin tin to keep the eggs from hitting the sides of the tin, to using cotton (which I DO NOT EVER recommend).

 For me, I don’t really mind the spot or two that occurs.
 It’s part of the methodology and isn’t a game changer–just saying.

 Finally, eat or slice your Oven Hard Boiled Eggs to your favorite recipe or decorate them as you would any other Easter Egg.